cambodiainsightinfo/cambodiainsight/src/content/blog/2025-08-01-what-did-you-do-to-the-cambodian-soliders.md

 author: Psyche of Cupid
 pubDatetime: 2025-08-01
 modDatetime: 2025-08-01
-title: What did you do to the Cambodian Soliders?
+title: What did the Thai Military do to the Cambodian soldiers??
 ogImage: /Two-cambodian-soldiers.jpg
-slug: what-did-you-do-to-the-cambodian-soliders
+slug: what-did-the-thai-military-do-to-the-cambodian-soliders
 featured: true
 draft: false
 tags: